 Lincoln’s Proclamation: Emancipation Reconsidered.
 Co-editor with Karen F. Younger.
 Part of the Steven and Janice Brose Lecture Series.
 Chapel Hill: University of North Carolina Press, 2009

-“Friend or Foe: Treason and the Second Confiscation Act,” in Wars within Wars.
+“Friend or Foe: Treason and the Second Confiscation Act,” in Wars within a War: Controversy and Conflict over the American Civil War.
 Eds.
 Gary W. Gallagher and Joan Waugh.
 Chapel Hill: University of North Carolina Press, 2009.